mchaudhary22/I2GDS2024/DNA_g1/Edith/README.md

 ## 2.2 Align input samples
 Use ```bowtie2``` to align the input files to the genome index.
+This is FM-index based on Burrows-Wheeler transform.
+It is memory-efficient but slower for longer reads

 ```
 bowtie2 -p 16 -x /home/gaoshanli/Data/mm10/Sequence/Bowtie2Index/genome -U $PWD/Raw_Data/$f$FQ -S $PWD/Aligned_SAM/$f$SAM 2>$PWD/Aligned_SAM/$f$LOG